ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-06-12-Webverslabs-Challenge-BackAise-SQLi.md

 <img width="1888" height="899" alt="image" src="https://github.com/user-attachments/assets/37bbe77a-352a-4dcf-8679-380d057e5d4c" />

 We first start by exploring the app just like a normal user would .
 Try and see different endpoints, features, etc...

-Then we check the Burp's History to see if we find any interesting requests, we're mainly looking for parameters that we can inject whether it be a parameter in the URL or a GET Request or inside the body of a POST Request .
+Then we check Burp's History to see if we find any interesting requests, we're mainly looking for parameters that we can inject whether it be a parameter in the URL or a GET Request or inside the body of a POST Request .

 **/Shop :**